 By focusing your workouts on upper chest exercises instead of middle or lower pec exercises, you are ultimately going to build better a look.
 I wouldn’t say that completely neglecting the middle and lower pecs is the way to go, but by focusing on the harder to build, upper pecs, you will see a more drastic effect and then you can work in other exercises down the road.

-Remember — it’s not just “how to get pecs,” it’s how to get pecs that look full, masculine and square that really makes a difference!
+Remember — it’s not just having pecs that’s important… it’s more important to focus on getting pecs that look full, masculine and square that really makes a difference!